upcloud-tools/karpenter-provider-upcloud/README.md

 UpCloud exposes spot capacity as dedicated plan names (e.g. `GPU-SPOT-8xCPU-64GB-1xL4`).
 The provider surfaces each plan as its own instance type: on-demand plans carry `karpenter.sh/capacity-type: on-demand` and spot plans carry `karpenter.sh/capacity-type: spot`.
-A NodePool requesting `karpenter.sh/capacity-type: spot` is matched by Karpenter's scheduler to spot plans only; when no spot plan matches the requested shape, no instance type is found and the pod stays unscheduled (no silent fallback to on-demand).
+A NodePool requesting `karpenter.sh/capacity-type: spot` is matched by Karpenter's scheduler to spot plans only; when no spot plan matches the requested shape, no instance type is found and the pod stays unscheduled.
 Spot pricing is taken from the live catalog and used for cost-aware scheduling.

-> To run a NodePool on spot, set `spec.template.spec.requirements: - key: karpenter.sh/capacity-type, operator: In, values: ["spot"]`.
+> To run a NodePool on spot, set:
+>
+> ```yaml
+> spec:
+>   template:
+>     spec:
+>       requirements:
+>         - key: karpenter.sh/capacity-type
+>           operator: In
+>           values:
+>             - spot
+> ```

 ### NodeClaim TTL (alpha)

-This provider ships an optional absolute-lifetime TTL controller for NodeClaims as an alternative to Karpenter's built-in consolidation, to make maximum and optimal use of UpCloud's hourtly billing cycle.
+This provider ships an optional absolute-lifetime TTL controller for NodeClaims as an alternative to Karpenter's built-in consolidation, to make maximum and optimal use of UpCloud's hourly billing cycle.
 The controller is an **alpha** release.
 The core logic and unit tests are solid, but e2e coverage against live clusters still needs more testing.

 The controller is disabled by default.
 Enable it by setting `UPCLOUD_NODECLAIM_TTL_ENABLED=true` on the operator.
 The TTL defaults to 50minutes and is configurable via `UPCLOUD_NODECLAIM_TTL` (any Go duration, e.g. `30m`, `1h`).